 Where available, a concessionary ticket may be claimed by people on Universal Credit, over 60s, under 16s, students in full-time education and those who are registered disabled.
 Proof of entitlement may be required when booking or attending the event.

 If it is necessary for them to be accompanied, customers who are registered disabled may be entitled to one free ticket for a carer.

 If the event is specifically aimed at children in this age range, then you must book a ticket.
-On other occasions, under 3s do not have to purchase a ticket if they will be sitting on the lap of an accompanying adult.
-If you would like your child to have their own seat, then you must for a ticket.
+On other occasions, children under 18 months do not have to purchase a ticket if they will be sitting on the lap of an accompanying adult.
+If you would like your child to have their own seat, then you must pay for a ticket.

 Where do I collect my tickets?

 Tickets can be collected from the Box Office in advance or on the door for events.
 Alternatively, tickets can be emailed to the customer & scanned directly from their smart phone.
 Tickets can also be posted.